Michael-Reefe/Loki.jl/README.md

 * For molecular hydrogen lines, names should be formatted as "H2[VV]_[RR]" where [VV] are the vibrational quantum numbers of the transition and [RR] are the rotational quantum numbers of the transition, i.e. "H200_S3" for the H<sub>2</sub> 0-0 S(3) line.
 * Lines for ionized species should be formatted as "[ION]_[WAVE]" where [ION] is the name of the ion and [WAVE] is the wavelength of the line in microns to three decimals, with the decimal removed.
 For example, "NeVI_7652" for the [Ne VI] λ7.652 line.

 The `latex` entry is used for plotting purposes, and will be displayed on 1D spectra if the `annotate` option is enabled.
 Otherwise, all lines will get a vertical dashed line denoting their position regardless of if the `annotate` option is enabled.
 These line annotations can get overcrowded very quickly if one tries annotating every single line that is fit, especially in the region from 4-6 μm which has a lot of closely-packed lines, so it is not recommended to have `annotate` enabled for every single line.
 The default list provided only gives annotations for the lines likely to be the brightest in a typical galaxy.
 The $\LaTeX$ labels are still necessary even for lines that are not annotated, since they are also used to label 2D parameter maps.
+One may also add a `sort_order` option to override the default sort order for a particular line.

 **Profiles:**